 This post is not intended to teach about forgiving genocide crimes, or forgiveness in general.
 This is my own story and experience, so please bear with me if you have different beliefs or opinion!

 There is no question about this!
-The genocide has snatched the most precious part of my life: my incredible parents and two of my siblings, innumerable friends, neighbors, classmates.
+The 1994 genocide against the Tutsi has snatched the most precious part of my life: my incredible parents and two of my siblings, innumerable friends, neighbors, classmates.
 Undeniably, my peaceful world has been forever twisted and eternally shattered.
 The tragedy left me with deep wounds, permanent scars, unwanted injuries.
 I still tremble with great fear as I try to comprehend the cruelty, people who became ferocious animals, the stories of how my loved ones were shamed to death.

 For a long time, I wanted to utterly blot out my past, and pretend as if the horror was simply a nightmare.
 I silently wished that the month of April would be completely removed from the Gregorian calendar.
 For many years, I didn’t believe that something good can ever happen to me in April.
 April in Kinyarwanda “Mata“ means “milk” to perhaps trace back to the country that was once referred to as “flowing milk and honey.”

 On the contrary, in Mata 1994, streams of innocent blood rushed down the hills, rested in the plains.
 Corpses swelled rivers, mass graves, an effort to conceal crime scenes, devoured innocent souls.
 Sorrow filled highs and lows of Rwanda, weeping voices rang across the country of a thousand hills.
 It is when terror engulfed Rwanda, to introduce for the first time, longer daylights but shorter nights to reveal and expose unsafe hidings for those who run for their lives without an understanding to why they were being hunted to be hacked to death.